masa-finance/docs/docs/analytics/js-script-installation.md

 ### Conclusion

-By following this guide, you'll be able to integrate Masa Analytics into your website to track `pageView`, `connectWallet`, `login`, and `mint` events.
+By following this guide, you'll be able to integrate Masa Analytics into your website to track `pageView`, `elementClick`, `connectWallet`, `login`, and `mint` events.
 Replace placeholders with actual values and customize tracking as needed.
 ```